 To achieve these aims Garden House will:

-Assign a member of the Learning Support team to update and maintain details of EAL children in the school and to liaise with staff to ensure that those children’s learning is not being compromised.
+Assign a member of the Learning Enrichment and Development team to update and maintain details of EAL children in the school and to liaise with staff to ensure that those children’s learning is not being compromised.

 Facilitate the language development of these pupils across the curriculum as necessary.